Juror Orientation Video

 The second part of orientation will begin shortly.
 Thank you!

 - Due to the nature of jury service, and the court process itself, there are often periods of waiting.
 Sometimes, the parties to a lawsuit will continue to negotiate and settle a matter after a jury panel has been assembled, or the judge may be hearing last minute arguments on points of law.

 - The reason for these delays may not be always be explained to you, but please remember that any time you spend waiting is time being used by others to discuss and simplify issues.
 Sometimes, a case may reach a settlement or plea, during such conferences, because the litigants, or defendants and their attorneys, may feel that you, as jurors, might make a decision that is less favorable to them.
 While this may seem like a waste of your time, obviously a case that does not go to trial saves time and tax dollars.

 - As jurors, you are by your presence and readiness to sit in trial of a case, actively serving our system of justice.

 LENGTH OF JURY SERVICE

-- This is an all day event, so you should have made arrangements to be here today until 5:00.
+- This is an all-day event.
+So, you should have made arrangements to be here today until 5:00.
 Each of you will serve either one day or the length of one trial.
 If you are not chosen to serve on a jury today, then you will go home at the end of the day, and you do not have to come back tomorrow.
-You service will be completed.
+Your service will be completed.